• Home

 • Funding is not a reimbursement for expenses; therefore, no receipts or record of staff time is required to be submitted with the invoice.

-• Funds will be awarded to participating jurisdictions within 30 days of receipt of a complete invoice and final report.
+• Funds will be awarded within 30 days of receipt of a completed invoice and final program deliverables